AZAD Engineering Inaugurates Exclusive Lean Manufacturing Facility - www.lokmattimes.com

 Key highlights of the facility are that it currently employs over 180 direct skilled professionals, with ongoing activities expected to add several hundred more skilled professionals in the near future.
 It also features cutting-edge technology for high-precision components, and lean principles aimed at enhancing productivity, integrates with Azad's Centre for Excellence and Innovation and strengthens India's position in global manufacturing.

-The newly inaugurated facility is part of Azad Engineering’s broader strategy to create manufacturing capacity to meet the needs of key global OEM partners at its COE & Innovation centre.
+The newly inaugurated facility is part of Azad Engineering's broader strategy to create manufacturing capacity at its COE & Innovation centre to meet the needs of key global OEM partners.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app